KlausZhangjt/TSA-FX/docs/report/index.md

 ## ARMA Model

+In this section, we are going to fit an ARMA model to the log return series of TRI.

 ### Introduction

 The ARMA model is a combination of the AR model and the MA model.
 The ARMA model is defined as: